-A primary fuel filter of the water separating type must be installed between the fuel tank and the engine to remove water and other contaminants from the fuel before they can be carried to the fuel system on the engine.
-Most installers include a type of filter/water separator with the generator installation package as they are aware of the problems that contaminants in the fuel can cause.
+A primary water separating filter must be installed between the fuel tank and the generator fuel inlet connection to remove water and other contaminants.
+Most installers include this type of filter/water separator with the generator installation package to ensure proper operation.